Peter Manto: Move into Anglicanism

 In 1990, he became the founding pastor of a new Bowling Green Covenant Church plant: Trinity Church in Mason, Ohio, near Cincinnati.
 In 1995, he completed his seminary degree at Cincinnati Christian Seminary.
 Manto and his parishioners began to be attracted to the Anglican tradition for its liturgy, sacraments, episcopacy and Reformed theology.
 In 2001, Trinity Church and a fellow BGCC plant (Christ the King in Dayton, Ohio), began the process of reception into the Reformed Episcopal Church.
 Trinity Church was received as a full member of the REC Diocese of Mid-America in 2002.

 In 2008, Trinity joined the newly formed REC Diocese of the Central States under Bishop Daniel Morse.
 Manto was elected bishop suffragan of the diocese and consecrated by Anglican Church in North America Archbishop Robert Duncan at Trinity Church in December 2013.

 Episcopacy

 In 2017, Manto was elected bishop coadjutor, and on January 1, 2020, he succeeded as the second bishop ordinary following Morse's retirement.
 In 2021, he stepped down as rector of Trinity Reformed Episcopal Church and was replaced by the Rev. Matthew Joyner.
 Manto remains resident at Trinity REC when not traveling for episcopal duties, and Trinity REC is currently evaluating whether to apply for cathedral status in the Diocese of the Central States.

+In 2023, Manto served as vice president of the REC's 150th anniversary General Council held in Charleston, South Carolina.
+In October 2023, he announced that he would retire by the end of 2025, thus calling for the election of a bishop coadjutor in 2024.